Bingham Lake, MN Demographics

 A map of Bingham Lake's Population by Race

-Of the 913 places in Minnesota, Bingham Lake is the 750th most populous.
+Bingham Lake is ranked the 803rd most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Bingham Lake was ranked the 750th most populous place in the 2020 Census.

 Bingham Lake's White Population